Tips from Don Chafin at Going Bananas in Homestead gleaned during our club tour, and from other sources:

 Rack Once you get fruit, the bunch takes several months to mature.
 When the bananas get plump (the sides bulge out rather than being flat and angular) and you see the top-most bananas blushing yellow, the bunch can be cut down.
 Wear your banana clothes when you cut bananas.
 The sap may be clear but it will dry dark brown and is permanent.

 Flower stalk Whether or not you cut the end of the flower stalk off once it stops making new bananas doesn’t seem to matter.
 In some cultures, people prepare the flowers to eat.
-Ask your Indian friend.
+Ask your friend from India.

 See Dr. Crane’s tips, banana section.